plazadeloslagartos/eigentorch/README.md

 # eigentorch
+Symmetric Positive Definite matrices occupy a special place in the realm of machine learning due to their ability to condense information while preserving spatial information between multiple features.
+As such, SPD matrices such as the Covariance matrix represent a powerful features for use in such fields as computer vision and neuroscience.
+In terms of differential geometry, SPD matrices occupy their own Lie group and therefore are characterized by an underlying manifold.
+The geometry of the underlying manifold is inherently non-Euclidean.
+This poses a challenge for for many ML techinques, especially deep neural networks which are optimized in euclidean space.
+However, being that the manifold has the characteristics of a Riemannian manifold (with applicable Riemannian metrics), mathematical tools exist for interfacing between the two domains.

-Eigentorch is a simple extension of Pytorch which aims to provide a neural network layer model (SPDNet) for the processing of features formed by symmetric-positive defininte (SPD) matrices while performing all weight updates on the underlying Riemannian geometry.
-SPD matrices represent a special Lie group which describes it's own differential geometry upon which Riemannian metrics can be calculated.
-By constraining gradient calculation, and thus weight updates to this underlying geometry, features can therefore be manipulated via forward and backward propogation without distortion of the true underlying feature space.
+Eigentorch is a simple extension of Pytorch which aims to provide a neural network layer model (SPDNet) for the processing of features formed by symmetric-positive definite matrices while performing all parameter updates on the underlying Riemannian geometry.
+By constraining gradient calculation, and thus weight updates to this underlying geometry, features can therefore be manipulated via forward and backward propagation without distortion of the true underlying feature space.

 The network described in this project provides mechanisms for the creation (via forward propogation) of new SPD features (via multiple filters) while simulataneously reducing matrix rank.
-This is intentionally similar to CNN architecture, except without the need for additional pooling.
+This is intentionally similar to CNN architecture, except without the need for additional pooling layers.
 It also provides a mechanism for eigenvalue based regularization ensuring that resultant SPD matrices don't approach becoming singular.
 Furthermore it provides for projection (via a Riemmanian metric), of resultant features from the manifold onto a flattened space which can be discriminated by Euclidean methods.
-This allows for classification of the resultant features in Euclidean space via customary methods such as an MLP layer.
+This allows for classification of the resultant features in Euclidean space via customary approaches such as an MLP layer.

-This project is inspired by the methodology described in the journal paper below:
+__SPDNet is originally described in the following prior work which inspired this project.
+Eigentorch has no direct affiliation with the authors:__

 _Huang, Z., & Van Gool, L. (2016).
 A Riemannian Network for SPD Matrix Learning, 2036–2042. https://doi.org/10.1109/CVPR.2014.132_